Insphare/timelogger/README.md

 PHP-CLI time logger

 Suggestions:
-- Resume (Resume the last active work)
+- Resume (start new work on last work)
 - Edit (Edit a task of the day by argument: 0->file|timestamp_begin)	1->intSecond (+|-))